*This archive was originally published before the 2022 trade deadline

 Maple Leafs Shed Clarkson’s Contract

-After the Maple Leafs made the playoffs during the lockout-shortened 2012-13 season, then-general manager Dave Nonis was feeling encouraged, and made a couple of moves prior to the season.
+After the Maple Leafs made the playoffs during the lockout-shortened 2012-13 season, then-general manager Dave Nonis was feeling encouraged and made a couple of moves prior to the season.
 He traded for Stanley Cup-winner Dave Bolland and signed New Jersey Devils power forward David Clarkson to a seven-year contract worth an average annual value (AAV) of $5.25 million.

 Bringing in a Toronto native who was just coming off a 30-goal season in 2011-12 and wasn’t afraid to drop the gloves had the fans excited.
 However, the contract almost immediately turned into a boat anchor.
-Clarkson was suspended for the first ten games of the 2013-14 season after leaving the bench during a preseason brawl against the Buffalo Sabres, and his offense seemingly disappeared once he made his debut.
+Clarkson was suspended for the first 10 games of the 2013-14 season after leaving the bench during a preseason brawl against the Buffalo Sabres, and his offense seemingly disappeared once he made his debut.

 Clarkson finished the 2013-14 season with 11 points in 60 games, and with only 15 points in 58 games ahead of the 2014-15 Trade Deadline, Nonis managed to do the impossible and traded Clarkson to the Columbus Blue Jackets in exchange for forward Nathan Horton, who wasn’t playing due to a career-threatening back injury.
-The Maple Leafs immediately put Horton on the long-term injured reserve, and essentially rid themselves of Clarkson’s contract for free.
+The Maple Leafs immediately put Horton on the long-term injured reserve and essentially rid themselves of Clarkson’s contract for free.
 That alone was enough to give this trade a spot on this list.

-Maple Leafs Acquire Leetch For One Last Push
+Maple Leafs Acquire Leetch for One Last Push

 Brian Leetch was one of the NHL’s best offensive defensemen throughout his career, managing 50 points in 11 of his 17 NHL seasons.
 Having spent the majority of it with the New York Rangers, the Maple Leafs swung a deal to acquire Leetch in 2003-04, sending prospects Maxim Kondratiev and Jarkko Immonen along with a first-round pick, who ended up being Kris Chucko, the other way.